Macy StormSenior Content Creator

 1. The first platform is Google Display Network.
 When you create remarketed ads, these ads appear on sites within Google’s network.
 Users will see these ads as they visit different sites on the web.

 You place the tracking pixel on different pages of your site.
 When users visit that page and leave, the pixel gathers their information so you can remarket to them with an ad.

 Remarketed ads are a great way for you to strategically showcase your products to interested leads again.
 These ads help you draw people back in and get them to buy your products.

 2. Email remarketing

 Email remarketing is another popular way to market to leads.
 Have you ever added a product to your cart and left the page only to get an email about it later?
 If so, you’ve experienced email remarketing.

 With email remarketing, you send emails to people who engaged with your site.
 These remarketing campaigns are targeted towards people who filled out a form partially but didn’t complete it, or for people who abandoned their carts.

 3. Video remarketing

 Another option for remarketing is video remarketing.
-With video remarketing, you show video ads on YouTube or other Google sites.
+Video remarketing definition refers to show your business’s video ads on YouTube or other Google sites.
 You can use these ads to provide a more visual way to draw customers back to your site.